 Like the last few points, any kind of association is super powerful when it comes to memory!
-If possible, do your revision in the same workspace you will sit your assessment, you will remember much more thank you think!
-You can also try this by arranging your desk a certain way or simulating your assessment environment.
+If possible, do your revision in the same work space you will sit your assessment, you will remember much more thank you think!
+You can also try this by arranging your desk a certain way or wearing the same scent.